ngbeslhang/Rotom/README.md

 ## Warnings

-I hereby declare that I will NOT be responsible for any consequences from not following the warnings mentioned below should they happen to you. ***__You have been warned.__***
+I hereby declare that I will NOT be responsible for any consequences from not following the warnings mentioned below should they happen to you. ***YOU HAVE BEEN WARNED.***

 - **DO NOT** edit .gitignore UNLESS you know what are you doing.
 - Running selfbots are **STRONGLY DISCOURAGED** except for really specific circumstances.
-  - Per Discord's ToS, any automated scripts run under an user account are prohibited, which includes userbots and selfbots. **Unless AND *unless*** you *truly* know what are you doing, you risk getting any accounts in question deleted by Discord.
+  - Per Discord's ToS, any automated scripts run under an user account are prohibited, which includes userbots and selfbots. **UNLESS** you *truly* know what are you doing, you risk getting any accounts in question deleted by Discord.

 ## Special thanks